AIS-Bonn/opt_control/README.md

 # Information about this fork:

-## Added features.
-- Python interface for solving min time state-to-state problem.
+This fork primarily adds a Python interface for solving min time state-to-state problem.
+See the README.md in the python directory for python-specific installation instructions.

-## Building
-- Run 'make' in directory 'py_opt_control.'

 # opt_control - Time-optimal Trajectory Generation and Control
 **opt_control** generates time-optimal second- and third order trajectories from arbitrary start- to arbitrary target states.